Find Affordable College Courses

 The states with the most job growth for Orthotist or Prosthetist are Colorado, Virginia, and Arizona.
 Watch out if you plan on working in Kansas, Delaware, or Pennsylvania.
 These states have the worst job growth for this type of profession.

-Orthotist or Prosthetist Salary
+Orthotist or Prosthetist Average Salary

-The typical yearly salary for Orthotists and Prosthetists is somewhere between $40,090 and $108,780.
+Orthotists and Prosthetists make between $40,090 and $108,780 a year.

 undefined